Micky373/Awesome_Books_ES6/README.md

 # Awesome_Books_ES6
-This is an Awesome books project using the best of ES6 practices
+This is an Awesome books project using the best practices of ES6

-> In this project, we built a basic website - Awesome Books: plain JavaScript with objects, that allows users to add/remove books from a list.
+> In this project, I built a basic website - Awesome Books: plain JavaScript using ES6 with objects, that allows users to add/remove books from a list.

 ![screenshot](./images/Aws3.png)